 Besides, economic hardships and financial issues can contribute to dual diagnosis.
 Financial problems may ensue after experiencing job loss, and these concerns can lead to mental disorders and substance addiction.
 Those facing economic hardships tend to abuse drugs in an attempt to ‘escape’ their cruel reality.

 If the situation prevails, it can easily lead to dependence and addiction.
-Addiction contributes largely to mental health issues, leading to dual diagnosis.
-Likewise, financial problems can lead to depression and other mental health issues, which can easily predispose someone to self-medicate.
+Addiction contributes largely to issues that lead to dual diagnosis.
+Likewise, financial problems can lead to depression and other concerns of mental illnesses, which can easily predispose someone to self-medicate.
 It also leads to addiction if not checked, contributing to dual diagnosis.

 It is common for people with psychological disorders to resort to substance abuse to feel better.
 This ‘feel better’ concern is often referred to as self-medication.
 Self-medication leads to addiction because drugs lead to abnormal secretion of neurotransmitters in the brain, making the user feel high.
 Most people love the feeling, and it can quickly contribute to addiction.

 Those with mental disorders become addicted because they find a way to escape the pain.
 They may, therefore, form a habit of resulting in drugs or substances to help ease the mental health disorders, and thereby, they eventually become addicts.